Foot Notes

 supports or last as long but they are initially very comfortable

-extremely flat feet or extremely deformed feet (such as in the
+flat feet or extremely deformed feet (such as in the case of some

-case of some elderly people) will be more likely to try these
+elderly people) will be more likely to try these arch

 High